peruskallio/c5_asset_pipeline/README.md

 ## TODO

-- Try out defining multiple filters on a file (e.g. first run through Less/SCSS filter and after that through autoprefixer, such as github.com/postcss/autoprefixer)
 - Examine if it is possible to implement the source maps also for the SCSS filter
 - Create an example theme using SCSS and Theme customizations for an example